Two injured at Rotorua's Whakarewarewa Village

 Two people have been injured in an incident at Rotorua's Whakarewarewa Village.

-A police spokesperson said they were called to Whakarewarewa, The Living Māori Village on Tryon St in Rotorua at 3.45pm and two people had been injured.
+A police spokesperson said they were called to Whakarewarewa, The Living Māori Village on Tryon St in Rotorua just after 3.30pm and two people had been injured.

 A reporter at the scene said there was a police presence at the village and access to the village was blocked.